-- I would suggest possible alternative work settings that might not require him to work so hard.
-I would do this by looking up the skills one needs to be an editor and find similar jobs that would not require as much work. - In the end the decision is his and I would support him whatever the decision he makes. - The problem is this is hideously little research to be able to do the above appropriately
+- ➤I would suggest possible alternative work settings that might not require her to work so hard.
+I would do this by looking up the skills one needs to be an editor and find similar jobs that would not require as much work. - ➤In the end the decision is hers and I would support her whatever the decision she makes. - The problem is there is hideously little research to be able to do the above appropriately.